 Shopping Ads Are a Top Priority for Google

-The volume and velocity of Google Shopping updates show that Google is committed to delivering on its promise of putting retailers’ products in front of the right consumers in this channel.
+Overall the volume and velocity of Google Shopping updates show that Google is committed to delivering on its promise of putting retailers’ products in front of the right consumers in this channel.

 When it comes to reaching shoppers on mobile, Shopping ads have clear advantages.
 On mobile, Shopping ads dominate the screen.
 Product images, with price and brand prominently displayed, invite shoppers to scroll the carousel to see more of the products appearing in search.

-Mobile searches and usage have already surpassed desktop.
-So retailers should be catering their shopping experiences to mobile and using ad formats that are not just mobile-friendly, but mobile-first.
+Google Shopping is a primary way to drive your mobile marketing strategy overall.
+Retailers should be catering their shopping experiences to mobile and using ad formats that are not just mobile-friendly, but mobile-first.

 If you’re looking to convert customers and keep costs reasonable (and who isn’t?), Google Shopping is your choice ad format.
 Here’s why: